MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-create-validate-content.md

 ---
-title: Create and validate content to migrate to Power BI
+title: Create content to migrate to Power BI
 description: Guidance on creating and validating content when migrating to Power BI.
 author: peter-myers
 ms.reviewer: asaxton